bbc/storyplayer/README.md

 Document Object Model
 ---------------------
 The following diagram shows how the HTML elements that make up StoryPlayer are organised.
-The elements are labelled with their primary CSS class name.
+The elements are labelled with their primary CSS class name (excepting those presented with blue text).

 ![StoryPlayer DOM](docs/img/storyplayer-dom.png)